 One manufacturer that we know of – TWP Inc. – uses an entirely different process to coat their wire mesh.
 The process is powder-coating, and the material used is polyester instead of PVC.
 The end result is a thinner coating, but one which is very durable and has excellent adhesion to the underlying wires.
 Think of the coating on a metal car rim or bicycle frame.
 It is too hard to scratch or dent with your fingernail.

-An individual powder-coated wire is typically .045″ in diameter.
+An individual powder-coated 19-gauge wire is typically .045″ in diameter.

 Our AG Bender uses a continuous forming process to shape wire mesh into rigid, durable channels.
 During the process, wire mesh must slide along low-friction plastic rods called Contact Rods.